barnalismollich/event-driven-architecture/README.md

 # event-driven-architecture
-Exercise at Coyotiv UG to learn something about event driven architecture Event Driven Architecture & Event Driven Programming with JavaScript
+Exercise at Coyotiv UG to learn something about Event Driven Architecture & Event Driven Programming with JavaScript